 Aerogel is one of the most effective types of insulation on earth.
-This exceptionally lightweight, porous, and low density material can be found in applications ranging from commercial products to Mars Rovers.
-It is a highly effective thermal insulator – but it is also extremely sensitive.
+This exceptionally lightweight, porous, and low-density material can be found in applications ranging from commercial products to Mars Rovers.

 Silica aerogels are very brittle, have low fracture toughness, and can break easily.
 Although some more robust x-aerogels exist, they have more limited operating temperatures than their silica counterparts.

-Like aerogel technology, Insulon® has an extremely low profile compared to other types of insulation materials.
-Insulon® can drastically reduce heat transfer in just millimeters of design space — or less.
-For example, Insulon Sheaths for Hypodermic Needles have less than 0.5 millimeters in overall wall thickness.
+Like aerogel technology, advanced vacuum insulation has an extremely low profile compared to conventional types of insulating materials.
+Vacuum technology can drastically reduce heat transfer in millimeters of design space, or less.
+For example, vacuum insulated sleeves for thermal ablation therapies have less than 0.5 millimeters overall wall thickness.

-Available geometries include straight and bent rigid tubes, flexible tubes, as well as cans and flasks.
+Advanced vacuum technology can be engineered into tubes, hoses, cans, containers, and custom geometries.
 Length, diameter, and other variables are selected according to the needs of individual applications.
 While overall wall thickness may be adjusted, all Insulon® parts have exceptionally thin walls (in the order of millimeters).

-Insulon® parts are custom-designed to provide optimal thermal performance for individual applications.
-Performance can be carefully adjusted using various parameters such as material selection, length, diameter, and wall thickness.
-Insulon® parts are able to deliver hundreds of degrees of temperature difference at both transient and steady states.
+The R-value of vacuum insulation can be carefully adjusted by parameters including material selection, length, diameter, and wall thickness.
+Insulon® advanced vacuum thermal barriers can typically deliver hundreds of degrees of temperature difference at both transient and steady states.

 There are three types of heat transfer: convection, conduction, and radiation.
 Particularly in higher temperature applications, reducing radiation heat transfer can be important to achieving high thermal performance.